steedos/awesome-low-code/README.md

 - [ServiceNow Platform](https://www.servicenow.com/now-platform.html): Get native platform intelligence, so you can predict, prioritize, and proactively manage the work that matters most with the Now Platform from ServiceNow.
 - [Oracle APEX](https://apex.oracle.com/en/platform/): Oracle APEX provides you with all the tools you need to build apps in a single, extensible platform, which runs as a part of Oracle Database.
 Discover the benefits Oracle APEX has to offer and how you can start building superior apps today.
+- [Zoho Creator](https://www.zoho.com/creator/): Zoho Creator is a low-code app development platform that lets you launch custom, mobile-ready apps in minutes.
+Create your own applications to automate workflows, internal processes, and manage databases.
+- [Kony Quantum](https://www.kony.com/): Quantum is the industry leading application development platform for building unified digital experiences across all channels with consumer grade UX for mission critical applications.
+It combines the speed and ease of low-code development with a comprehensive set of enterprise backend services and integration capabilities.

 ## Open Source